Our Banking and Finance MSc provides you with the skills and expertise to pursue a career in the banking and financial market industries.

 Optional modulesOptional modules

-You will take further optional modules to a value of 30 credits, of which at least 10 credits must be taken in Semester 1.
-You can choose from the following:
+You take optional modules to the value of between 30 and 40 credits, of which at least 10 credits must be taken in semester 1 and at least 10 credits must be taken in semester 2, from the following list:

 - NBS8018 International Money and Banking

 - NBS8187 Time-Series Econometrics

 - NBS8219 Legal and Regulatory Aspects of Money Laundering and Financial Crime

 You can take a maximum of 10 credits from the following modules in order to make up 180 credits in total, subject to availability and timetable constraints:

 Modules change annually to take account of: